 Recruitment Support: Identifying patient study participants

-Identifying potential research subjects is a key part to a successful research enterprise.
+Identifying potential research subjects is a key part of a successful research enterprise.
 We are the link to help our clients reach as many eligible participants as possible.
 The IDR team uses our Consent2Share program and our patient lists to support recruitment for clinical studies, connecting research teams to patients meeting unique study criteria.

 In several UF Health Physicians outpatient clinical practices, patients are asked to participate in the Consent2Share patient recruitment program.